Safety and Security Declarations

 - IT improvements to help your business complete customs declarations more efficiently.

 More information: Can I get government support to help my business make customs declarations?

 The Common Transit Convention (CTC) allows you to move goods across certain borders without paying import duties until the goods arrive at their final destination.
 See here for guidance.

-Importing and exporting plant based products, products of animal origin or live animals – sanitary and phytosanitary checks
+Importing and exporting plant-based products, products of animal origin or live animals – sanitary and phytosanitary checks

-Outbound flows (UK > EU) of plant-based products and products of animal origin (including composite products) will be subject to systematic sanitary and phytosanitary requirements and checks.
-Inbound flows (EU > UK) will be dealt with on a risk-based approach, whereby there will not be systematic checks at the border but some paperwork will be mandatory depending on the type of products.
+Outbound flows (UK > EU) of plant-based products and products of animal origin (including composite products) will be subject to systematic sanitary and phytosanitary (SPS) requirements and checks.
+Inbound flows (EU > UK) will be dealt with on a risk-based approach, whereby there will not be systematic checks at the border, but some paperwork will be mandatory depending on the type of products.

-Can agrifood products and other animal-based or plant-based products move freely from the UK to the EU in a 'no-deal' scenario?
+Can agrifood products and other animal-based or plant-based products move freely from the UK to the EU in a no-deal scenario?

-Can agrifood products and other animal-based or plant-based products move freely from the EU to the UK in a 'no-deal' scenario?
+Can agrifood products and other animal-based or plant-based products move freely from the EU to the UK in a no-deal scenario?

 The UK decided to implement a risk-based approach without any checks at the border.
-However, remote checks will be carried out on high-risk products and there are mandatory administrative requirements (including pre-notification of the consignments) on high risk products.
+However, remote checks will be carried out on high-risk products, and there are mandatory administrative requirements (including pre-notification of the consignments) on high risk products.